-As an outpatient service we do not make decisions for children or young adults that lack capacity.
-We would instead offer our professional opinion to the child or young adult’s legal guardians as to what we considered to be in their ‘best interests’.
+As an outpatient service we do not make decisions for children or adults that lack capacity.
+We would instead offer our professional opinion to the child or adult’s legal guardians as to what we considered to be in their ‘best interests’.
 This would involve:

 In most cases, we will need to make sure that we have consent from the service user before we disclose or share any identifiable information.

 One of the most common reasons for disclosing confidential information will be when we contact other health and care practitioners.
 This might include discussing a case with a colleague or referring a service user to another health and care professional.